What does Selling Out Soon do? (our raison d'etre)

 Selling Out Soon finds worthwhile yet endangered products, hand-picked and offered for one last moment, before they stop existing forever.

 We focus exclusively on items that will be hard to get in the near future, seeking to give buyers another chance to get them before they're gone for the rest of time - as we know it.
 We exist to create opportunity amongst buyers for stock most likely to be at risk of becoming permanently unavailable.

-Brand new, all the time, unless we tell you otherwise.
-You can rely on us to be very clear about the condition of the item you're buying.
-Because we focus on the cross-section between what's both selling out soon and what is desirable, the age of stock can vary from quite recent, through to older stock, some of which is exceedingly rare.
+Brand new, all the time, most often better than new, unless we tell you otherwise.
+You can rely on us to be extremely clear about the condition of the item you're buying.
+Because we focus on the cross-section between what's both selling out soon and what is desirable, the age of stock can vary from quite recent, through to older stock, some of which is very rare and highly desirable.

 Do I get warranty?

 Yes.
 Because our items are authorised, everything we sell is covered by the manufacturer's warranty, the same as if you bought the same item in a major retail store.
 Australia has very specific laws about warranty.
 You can read about laws relating to warranty and fair trading at the Department of Fair Trading website.
 Here at Selling Out Soon we may offer more than we're required to by law, in the interest of serving you better.

 Are games the Australian version?

 Yes.
 Unless we specifically say so.
 And even if they aren't, they're absolutely 100% compatible, but read below about DLC (downloadable content).

 Hang on, are these really Australian version?
 (Or are they just PAL ones from some other territory, that work in Australia?
 And does it really matter?)